constantinchik/nvim-config/ReadMe.md

 ### [which-key](https://github.com/folke/which-key.nvim) for showing the key bindings while you type them

+### [noice](https://github.com/folke/noice.nvim) for beautiful UI for messages cmdline and popupmenu

 ### [nvim-notify](https://github.com/rcarriga/nvim-notify) for beautiful notifications

+This extension is a part of noice, and has some keymaps configured:

 | Command | Description               |
 | ------- | ------------------------- |